Skip to content

 • All remote access for VSCode should be done to scheduled jobs running on HiPerGator using the Remote Tunnels extension.
 This ensures your job stays within the resources requested from the SLURM scheduler.

-Optionally install VSCode in your ~/bin folder
+Install VSCode in your ~/bin folder

 If you don't have a bin directory in your home folder on HiPerGator, create it with mkdir ~/bin

-1. Download the x64 CLI for Linux package from the VSCode Downloads site.
+1. Download the x64 CLI for Linux package from the VSCode Downloads Site.
 You can use this command to download it on HiPerGator:

 curl -Lk 'https://code.visualstudio.com/sha/download?build=stable&os=cli-alpine-x64' --output vscode_cli.tar.gz